 While the president eventually castigated Comey’s handling of the probe into Clinton’s private email server, Trump initially praised him for investigating Clinton at all.

 “I have to give the FBI credit.
-That was so bad what happened originally,” Trump said of the FBI’s original decision not to recommend charges be brought against Clinton by the Justice Department.
+That was so bad what happened originally,” Trump said after the FBI did not recommend charges be brought against Clinton by the Justice Department.

-“It took guts for Director Comey to make the move that he made in light of the kind of opposition he had where they’re trying to protect her from criminal prosecution,” Trump said at a rally in Grand Rapids, Michigan.
+“It took guts for Director Comey to make the move that he made in light of the kind of opposition he had where they’re trying to protect her from criminal prosecution,” Trump said.

 “I was not his fan, but I’ll tell you what — what he did, he brought back his reputation,” Trump continued.